AndreasBroholm/Forecasting-Natural-Gas-Prices-with-Exogenous-Variables-using-Gluon-TS/README.md

 ## Summary

-The tuned model performed better than Gluon-TS with default hyperparameters but worse than the SARIMAX model.
+The tuned model performed slightly better than Gluon-TS with default hyperparameters, but worse than the SARIMA model.
 Below is each model and it's corresponding RMSE.

 <p align="center">